sagemathinc/cocalc-doc/source/project-settings.rst

       ssh CCPROJ

-   You can also specify a single SSH key pair under :doc:`account-settings` to use with all your projects.
+   You can also specify a single SSH key pair under :ref:`account-ssh` to use with all your projects.

 .. index:: Projects; custom environment variables
 .. _project-env-vars: